sks67/s17lc/README.md

 ### Description
 The program `s17lc.py` is the coded up version of the equations A1-A11 in the paper.
 There are two main modules :-

 1. `radius_velocity()`: This provides the radius and velocity of the supernova remnant for a given age, based on the dimensional variables and self similar solutions in [Truelove & Mckee 1999](http://adsabs.harvard.edu/abs/1999ApJS..120..299T).
-I assume $\rho \sim v^{-10}$ for Type Ia and $\rho \sim v^{-12}$ for core-collapse SNe, as explained in Sarbadhicary et al (2017).

 2. `luminosity()`: This provides the luminosity of the supernova remnant, given the radius, velocity, density and other parameters.

+### Usage
 You can use these to create light curves or estimate values at a particular age.

-### Usage
 I have included a Jupyter notebook, `test_s17lc.ipynb` to show how to generate radius, velocity, and light curves with the code.